 The social classes are characterized by preferences for goods and brands

-The social classes are characterized by clear preferences for goods and brands of clothing, household items, leisure activities, cars.
+The social classes are characterized by clear preferences for goods and brands of clothing, household items, leisure activities, and cars.
 That's why some marketers focus their efforts on a particular social class.
 The target social class presupposes a certain type of store in which the goods are to be sold, a choice of certain means of disseminating information about its advertising, and a certain type of advertising message.

 According to a sociological study, for example, there are six main social classes in the United States: